spacegoing/stylegan2/README.md

-# Stylegan2 Align, Project and Train
+# Stylegan2 Align, Project, Animate, Mix Styles and Train

 This is a combination of code from following repos:
   - [NVlabs/stylegan2: original repo](https://github.com/NVlabs/stylegan2)